Socionics

-The central idea of socionics is that information is intuitively divisible into eight categories, called information aspects or information elements, which a person's psyche processes using eight psychological functions.
-Each sociotype has a different correspondence between functions and information elements, which results in different ways of perceiving, processing, and producing information.
-This in turn results in distinct thinking patterns, values, and responses to arguments, all of which are encompassed within socionic type.
-Socionics' theory of intertype relations is based on the interaction of these functions between types.
+The central idea of socionics is that information is intuitively divisible into eight categories, called information elements, which a person's psyche processes using eight psychological functions.
+Each sociotype has a different correspondence between functions and information elements, which it posits results in different ways of handling information and distinct thinking patterns.
+One prevalent idea in socionics is the theory of intertype relations, which is based on the interaction of these functions between types.